 |Texting||$0||Starts at 10 cents each||50 cents to send, 5 cents to receive|

 |Roaming||20 cents a minute||$30-120 per month||$4.99 per month|

 That chart pretty lays the numbers out there.
 T-Mobile is the clear winner here.

 With their plans starting at $50 USD per month, it was hard to make the case to stay with Verizon.
-I found Verizon had awful customer service, high roaming fees (one quick phone call in Canada cost me over $10!) and with my basic service plan costing $110 a month, it became a financial no-brainer.
+I found Verizon had awful customer service and high roaming fees (one quick phone call in Canada cost me over $10!), and with my basic service plan costing $110 a month, it became a financial no-brainer.

 I slunk in my seat, deflated.
 I kept turning the phone on and off in hopes of finding a connection.
 The plane came to the gate.
 Still nothing.